Roppongi 3K: Roppongi 3K (2017–2021)

-Sho and Yoh they entered the 2018 Super Junior Tag Tournament, which was now using a point-based system instead of brackets; they would go on to win 5 matches out of 7 and scoring 10 points; they would then face the other two top-scoring teams, El Desperado and Kanemaru and Bushi and Shingo Takagi of Los Ingobernables de Japón, in a three-way tag team match at Power Struggle where Roppongi 3K became the first team (and individuals) to win the tournament twice.
-The three teams would face off again on January 4 at Wrestle Kingdom 13 for El Desperado and Kanemaru's IWGP Junior Heavyweight Tag Team Championship, but Bushi and Takagi would win the match.
-At NJPW's 47th Anniversary Show on March 6, Roppongi 3K defeated Bushi and Takagi to win the titles for a third time, eventually losing them to El Phantasmo and Taiji Ishimori of Bullet Club on June 16 at Kizuna Road.
-After Yoh pinned the Guerrillas of Destiny's Tanga Loa during a 10-man tag team match at Destruction in Kobe, Roppongi 3K received a title match for the Guerillas of Destiny's IWGP Tag Team Championship at Fighting Spirit Unleashed (their first opportunity at the title), but were unsuccessful.
+Sho and Yoh they entered the 2018 Super Junior Tag Tournament, which was now using a point-based system instead of brackets; they would go on to win 5 matches out of 7 and scoring 10 points; they would then face the other two top-scoring teams, Desperado/Kanemaru and Bushi/Shingo Takagi, both of Los Ingobernables de Japón, in a three-way tag team match at Power Struggle where Roppongi 3K became the first team (and individuals) to win the tournament twice.
+The three teams would face off again on January 4 at Wrestle Kingdom 13 for Desperado and Kanemaru's IWGP Junior Heavyweight Tag Team Championship, but Bushi and Takagi would win the match.
+At NJPW's 47th Anniversary Show on March 6, Roppongi 3K defeated Bushi and Takagi to win the titles for a third time, eventually losing them to Bullet Club (El Phantasmo and Taiji Ishimori) on June 16 at Kizuna Road.
+After Yoh pinned the Guerrillas of Destiny's Tanga Loa during a 10-man tag team match at Destruction in Kobe, Roppongi 3K received a title match for G.O.D.'s IWGP Tag Team Championship at Fighting Spirit Unleashed (their first opportunity at the title), but were unsuccessful.